Is $J^{PC}=3^{-+}$ molecule possible?: Discussions and conclusions

+In one boson exchange models of nuclear forces, short-range vector meson exchanges provide strong repulsive force.
+In the study of a meson-antimeson bound state problem, the contributions from the $\rho$ and $\omega$ exchanges may also be important.
+However, the inclusion of them introduces two more coupling constants which could not be determined reliably at present.
+One has noticed that the large uncertainty for the sigma meson coupling constant results in the difficulty in drawing a conclusion.
+The inclusion of vector meson contributions increases the difficulty further.
+We tend to consider them when coupling constants could be determined in a more reliable way.
+The tensor force contributions and coupled channel effects may also be important for the bound state problem.
+The consideration of such effects for the present system needs an improved formalism and we will discuss the effects in a separate work.

-From the meson exchange potentials and the numerical analysis, one has found that the most probable molecule in the $C=+$ $D^*\bar{D}_2^*$ system is $X_3$.
-If the state really exists, it may decay through its components, i.e. $D^*\to D\pi$, $D_2^*\to D\pi$, or $D_2^*\to D^*\pi$.
+If this state really exists, it may decay through its components, i.e. $D^*\to D\pi$, $D_2^*\to D\pi$, or $D_2^*\to D^*\pi$.
 The $X_3$ may also decay through the quark rearrangement, i.e. the final states are a $c\bar{c}$ meson and a $q\bar{q}$ ($q=u,d$) meson.
 The later type decay may be used to identify the exotic quantum numbers.
 Here we focus only on this case.

 For convenience of discussion, we assume that $L$ is the relative orbital momentum between the $c\bar{c}$ and the $q\bar{q}$ mesons and relax the isospin requirement temporarily.
 Since the spins of the charm quark and the light quark in both $D^*$ and $D_2^*$ are parallel, the spin of $c\bar{c}$ in $X_3$ must be 1.
 According to the heavy quark spin symmetry, the spin of the final charmonium after rearrangement should also be $S=1$.
 Thus the final $c\bar{c}$ state can only be $\psi$ or $\chi_{cJ}$.
 The decay channels are obtained as follows: